 Buyers must align their emissions reduction targets with the Paris Agreement, as endorsed by recognised standards like the Science Based Targets initiative (SBTi), ensuring their efforts are geared towards achieving a net-zero state.
-Adhering to the mitigation hierarchy, buyers should prioritize avoiding and reducing emissions within their own operations and value chains before compensating any remaining emissions through carbon credits.
+Adhering to the mitigation hierarchy, buyers should prioritize avoiding and reducing emissions within their own operations and value chains while compensating any remaining emissions through carbon credits.
 This approach underscores the comprehensive and incremental steps toward net-zero, advocating for carbon credits' role as a supplementary measure in the path to decarbonisation, rather than the primary solution.
+It further supports the notion that investments in carbon credits for beyond value chain mitigation can aid in accelerating climate action (see Figure 1 below).